microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/oauthconsentappdetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents details required for oAuth technique.
+Represents details required for the oAuth technique.
 Admins can configure the scope, name, and logo for a phish app that is associated to a simulation.

 ## Properties